 Unhealthy comparisons breed silent dissatisfaction.
 They create a subtle sense of inadequacy – even when nothing is truly lacking in our own lives.
 We, unknowingly, live in some other environment, oblivious of the peace and joy that we have.

-The Illusion of Entitlement
+The illusion of entitlement

 Continuous exposure to achievement can distort perception.
 We begin to feel that every success we see is something we too must immediately attain.
 The line between inspiration and entitlement becomes blurred.
 Instead of asking, what aligns with my journey? we ask, Why not me – and why not now?